Content

 Learn more about measuring penis size.

-With a larger-than-average penis, certain sexual positions, particularly those that are deeply penetrating, may be uncomfortable for your partner.
+For individuals with a larger-than-average penis, some sexual positions — especially those involving deeper penetration — may cause discomfort for a partner.
 For example, many people find that doggy style causes the penis to penetrate deeper during vaginal sex than missionary style does.

-You can potentially help make intercourse more pleasurable for your partner by ensuring that you spend adequate time on foreplay and use a high-quality lubricant such as our Glide Water-Based Lube.
+You can potentially help make intercourse more pleasurable for your partner by ensuring that you spend adequate time on foreplay and use a high-quality lubricant.

 Learn more about healthy sex positions.